Macro vs Micro Conversions: What’s the Difference?

 What are Macro Conversions?

-Importance of Macro Conversion Tracking
+Importance of Macro Conversions

-When people refer to tracking conversion rates following ad campaigns, they are usually referring to macro conversions.
+When people refer to conversion rates following ad campaigns, they are usually referring to macro conversions.
 By measuring how many people were prompted to take a specific action, you can understand your overall success rate.

 Examples of Macro Conversions